Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 The root filled paths and beautiful meadows along the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

 The surroundings were so beautiful, like walking through this winding meadow in some foreign land. (ok, I guess that’s where we were).
-However the roots really made you stop walking in order to appreciate.

 The root filled paths and beautiful meadows along the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net